conartist6/sequins/README.md

 -   **Sequence get**: In Immutable you can use `get` on sequences.
 In Sequins, you cannot.

 -   **Eager operations on sequences**: In Immutable, Sequences are lazy, except when certain operations like `sort` or `groupBy` are performed, which immediately evaluate the sequence and cache all the data.
 These operations in Sequins are still forced to cache data, but they don't force evaluation of the sequence, and the cache must be rebuilt each time the sequence is evaluated.

--   **Sequence locking**: Sequences in Sequins are mutable like Sequins data structures, meaning that transforms on them generally return the same sequence object to be used for further chaining.
-Sequence transforms which return a sequence of a different type, however, obviously cannot return the same object.
-In order to avoid confusion these operations "lock" the former sequence to further transformation.
-This ensures that any operations designed to derive multiple sequences from a single base sequence must be explicit.

 -   **delete**: In Sequins the delete operation does not return the collection.
 It follows the es6 spec, which indicates that the method should return whether or not the key whose deletion was requested existed.